-Gateway is also an opportunity for students intending to go to university to have a chance to experience what their future career may be like before they have a large student loan.
+Gateway is also an opportunity for students intending to go to university to have a chance to experience what their future career may be like before committing to a large student loan.
 Gateway is also about building up networks in the workforce.
 Many jobs are gained through networking.
 Otamatea High School's Gateway programme has been extremely successful in placing students in full-time permanent employment.
 All students interested in Gateway must apply for an interview, as acceptance is not guaranteed.

-Contact: Miss Samara Foster on samara.foster@otamatea.school.nz
+Contact: Ms Helen Anderson on helen.anderson@otamatea.school.nz